wangyongjie-ntu/Awesome-explainable-AI/README.md

 ## Acknowledge

 Currently all papers are almost piled together, and I am working to build a taxonomy which divides all papers into several groups with clear research boundary.
-The branch "recourse/counterfactual explanation" is born!
+Need your help to re-organize and refine current taxonomy.
+Thanks very very much!

-I appreciate it very much if you could add more materials related to XAI/XML to this repo!
+I appreciate it very much if you could add more works related to XAI/XML to this repo, archive uncategoried papers or anything to enrich this repo.

 If any questions, feel free to contact me(yongjie.wang@ntu.edu.sg).
 Welcome to discuss together.